gururafiki/oracle-cloud-docker-swarm-setup/ansible/README.md

 ```

 ### *generate_inventory.sh* - Inventory generation script
-We will use this script to read terraform outputs and convert them to *inventory.ini* file that can be used by Anisble Playbook.
+We will use this script to read terraform outputs and convert them to *inventory.ini* file(s) that can be used by Anisble Playbook.

 > *Note*: Terraform has a plugin for Ansible: https://registry.terraform.io/providers/ansible/ansible/latest and Ansible has a plugin for terraform.
 Process of generating inventory for Ansible can be further automated.
 Contributions are welcome :D